 Over the ensuing 55 years, this founding relationship has grown into an extensive partnership with the Australian Department of Defence, national security agencies and local industry spanning the air, land, maritime, information technology, and space domains.
 Lockheed Martin has also expanded in civil business areas, such as information technology, transport & logistics and energy.

-Through the wholly-owned Lockheed Martin Australia (LMA), an enviable record of successfull program execution and delivery of innovative capability has been established, all focused on satifying the most difficult needs of its Australian customers.
+Through the wholly-owned Lockheed Martin Australia (LMA), an enviable record of successful program execution and delivery of innovative capability has been established, all focused on satisfying the most difficult needs of its Australian customers.

-Lockheed Martin capabilities in advanced radar, communications and systems integration have been further applied to deliver a state-of-the-art Advanced Train Management System (ATMS) for the Australian Rail Track Corporation.
-This advanced technology promises substantial productivity improvements and assocated cost reductions in train system management, thus helping to position Australia at the forefront of rail technology innovation worldwide.
+Lockheed Martin capabilities in advanced radar, communications and systems integration have been further applied to devise a state-of-the-art Advanced Train Management System (ATMS) for the Australian Rail Track Corporation.
+This advanced technology promises substantial productivity improvements and associated cost reductions in train system management, thus helping to position Australia at the forefront of rail technology innovation worldwide.

 Looking to the future, LMA is now working to apply its engineering capabilities, along with other leading edge technologies, to Australia’s next generation of undersea and surface ships.
-Projects in focus include: the 12 future submarines (project Sea 1000) – set to replace the existing ‘Collins’-class boats after 2025; while platform and combat system options drawn from our Littoral Combat Ship are relevant to the Offshore Patrol Vessel (project Sea 1180) and replacement ‘Anzac’-class frigate (project Sea 5000), and fleet replenishment (project Sea 1654) fleets.
+Projects in focus include: the Future Submarine (project Sea 1000) – set to replace the existing ‘Collins’-class boats after 2025; while platform, sensor and combat system options drawn from our AEGIS family and Littoral Combat Ship are relevant to the Offshore Patrol Vessel (project Sea 1180), replacement ‘Anzac’-class frigate (project Sea 5000), and fleet replenishment (project Sea 1654) fleets.

 LMA’s proven record of successful program execution across defence systems also extends into the Civil IT domain, with capabilities ranging from Managed ICT Services, to the development and delivery of complex classified software solutions.
 LMA’s affordable and reliable solutions have been effectively leveraged to support IT structures employed by the Australian Taxation Office, as well as several other government instrumentalities and service agencies.

 Our Australian IT and cyber footprint has been considerably expanded with the opening of our NexGen Cyber Innovation & Technology Centre (NCITE AU) and Security Intelligence Centre (SIC), both of which are located at our Corporate Headquarters - Lockheed Martin Centennial House in the national capital, Canberra.
-This capability will be extended later in 2013 by the establishment of a Security Intelligence Centre.

 Lockheed Martin is also an acknowledged leader in the delivery of world class simulation and training systems.
 Focusing on fixed wing pilot and aircraft maintainer training through to automated ship control systems, LMA recognises that one size does not fit all, and we are working to provide scalable and tailored solutions to meet Australia’s current and future simulation and training needs.
-One current pursuit is the delivery of an innovative solution in March 2014 in response to the RFT for the ADF’s future Pilot Training System (project Air 5428), which draws off our several years of successful provision of the Basic Wings Course solution for the Republic of Singapore Air Force.
+'Team 21' - Lockheed Martin Australia, Pilatus and Hawker Pacific - lodged an innovative solution in March 2014 in response to the RFT for the ADF’s future Pilot Training System (project Air 5428), which draws off our several years of successful provision of the Basic Wings Course solution for the Republic of Singapore Air Force.

 LMA could not have achieved its growth in Australia without the firm commitment of its local partners.
-Through mentoring under the early development stages of the F-35 program, several Australian-owned companies have now won significant contracts building components for the aircraft worth in excess of A$350 million.
-Moving forward as the F-35 program heads into full rate production, millions of dollars of additional contract opportunities will become available to local industry.
+Through mentoring under the early development stages of the F-35 program, a number of Australian-owned companies have now won significant contracts building components for the aircraft worth in excess of A$350 million.
+Moving forward as the F-35 program heads into full rate production, up to US$6 billion of additional contract opportunities will become available to local industry.

 Lockheed Martin Australia

-Our Vision: Powered by Innovation, Guided by Integrity, We help our customers achieve their most challenging goals
+Powered by innovation, guided by integrity, we help our customers achieve their most challenging goals

 - Do What's Right